USDA FoodKeeper – Cold Storage Guidelines

-"According to the CDC, fresh raw rockfish should be stored in the refrigerator at 40°F or below and consumed within 1 to 2 days to ensure food safety."
+"According to USDA guidelines, fresh raw rockfish should be stored in the refrigerator at 40°F or below and consumed within 1 to 2 days for optimal quality and safety."

 Fridge